Stochastic inflation with gradient interactions: Examples

 This is confirmed in \cref{fig:Integrated_power_linear}, where the variance of the first-passage time is displayed for different initial conditions chosen along the slow-roll attractor.
 It is rather remarkable that, if gradient corrections are included by means of our improved stochastic formalism, gradient effects are properly accounted for even when $\sigma$ is of order one, \ie even if coarse-graining is performed at scales where gradients are not subdominant.

 Finally, we note in \cref{fig:PDF_linear} that small differences persist between the improved stochastic formalism and perturbation theory, that are more pronounced in the tails.
 This is because, as mentioned above, the stochastic formalism allows one to capture non-Gaussianities coming from the presence of a finite absorbing boundary, and non-perturbative effects mostly affect the tail.
 In principle, these non-Gaussian features depend on the value used for $\sigma$, since larger values of $\sigma$ allow us to include backreaction over a wider range of scales, and we further comment on this point in \cref{sec:conclusion}.
 Here, we notice that gradient interactions reduce the amplitude of curvature perturbations, both at the level of its variance and along its upper tail (this is more visible with $\sigma=0.5$ for which gradient interactions are more prominent).
 This can be interpreted as originating from the fact that spatial gradients act like a spring force in the field equations, which pulls back the rarer regions closer to the mean behaviour.
-This reduces the probability for large excursions, thereby softening the upper tail.
+This is analogous to the pullback effect found in \Refs{Clough:2016ymm, Caravano:2024tlp, Caravano:2024moy}.
+It reduces the probability for large excursions, thereby softening the upper tail.